Superannuation is money set aside for your retirement.

 The money comes from contributions made into your super fund by your employer.
 You may top the fund up with your own money, and you may be eligible for co-contributions from the government.

-Your employer must pay 9.5% of your salary into a super fund.
+Your employer must pay a percentage of your salary into a super fund.
 This is called the Super Guarantee and it's the law.

 Get more information about superannuation—the Australian Taxation Office (ATO) goes into detail about superannuation requirements and tells you how to salary sacrifice your super contributions.